CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 Pursuant to G.S.
 150B-21.3A, rule is necessary without substantive public interest Eff.
 January 9, 2018;

 Amended Eff.
-June 1, 2021.
+June 1, 2021;

 21 NCAC 39 .0202 business succession

-(a) A person may be certified pursuant to G.S.
-90A-77(c) by:
+(a) A person shall be certified by the Board pursuant to G.S.
+90A-77(c) upon:

 (3) Providing the Board with an application for certification, including appropriate initial fees;